From Typing Pools to AI Partners Why History Shows Us Job Creation, Not Destruction

 The Skills That Make You Irreplaceable

-Creativity and Innovation: AI can generate variations on existing ideas, but breakthrough innovation?
-That's human territory.
-AI would never have invented the iPhone—it would have just made better flip phones.
+AI can generate variations on existing ideas, but breakthrough innovation is human territory.
+AI would never have invented the iPhone - it would have just made better flip phones.

-Ethical Judgment: AI can follow rules, but you navigate the gray areas where values, consequences, and human impact intersect.
+AI can follow rules, but you navigate the gray areas where values, consequences, and human impact intersect.
+This is where humanity's nuance shines.

 Strategic Thinking: AI can analyze data and identify trends, but you connect dots across disciplines, see around corners, and make leaps that data alone never could.